-Business automation is not reserved solely for corporate giants.
 As an Airbnb host, you are a small business owner, and there are a number of options out there to help with automating your Airbnb business.
-The sharing economy is a fast growing industry.
-Let’s get going and break it down for you with the best Airbnb Automation Tips.
+The sharing economy is a fast growing industry so let’s get going and break it down for you with the best Airbnb Automation Tips.

 What do we mean by Airbnb automation?
 According to the Casual Capitalist dictionary (not a real thing!), Airbnb automation is the action of taking a task that a host normally completes, such as taking emails, adjusting pricing, engaging with guests, etc., and implementing an automatic and repetitive sequence that removes the need for host involvement.